ros2/ros2_documentation/source/Tutorials/Tf2/Tf2-Main.rst

 #. :ref:`Writing a tf2 static broadcaster (Python) <WritingATf2StaticBroadcasterPy>`.

    This tutorial teaches you how to broadcast static coordinate frames to tf2.

+#. :ref:`Adding a frame (Python) <AddingAFramePy>`.

+   This tutorial teaches you how to add an extra fixed frame to tf2.